September 3-9, 2017

 With a focus on community and rigorous attention to craft, Centrum’s juried Writing Seminars put emerging writers together intensively with established writers for a full week of generative writing.
 Designed for advanced post-MFA students as well as non-academic writers working at a high level, the Seminars provide a week of craft and a lifetime of connections to make breakthroughs in your work.

-Applications are open to anyone over the age of 22.
-Admission, however, is rigorous and selective, based on your writing sample.
+Admission is rigorous and selective, based on your writing sample.

 Tuition, room, and board ranges from $700 to $1,400.
 Scholarships are available.